miso-lims/runscanner/docs/pages/installation.md

       }
     ]

 The name/platformType combination is used to define how to interpret the sequencer's results.
-A full list of instrument options can be found in <a href="appendices.html#A">Appendix A: Processor Definitions</a>.
+A full list of instrument options can be found in <a href="appendices.html#A">Appendix A: Processor Definitions</a> and a full list of supported sequencers can be found in <a href="appendices.html#C">Appendix C: Sequencers Supported by Run Scanner</a>.

 <a id="building" />